jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 	* Added a point about libraries.
 	* Clarified a bit about why generalists win in the end.
 	* Added a point about comments in blogs.
+	* Added a point about flags in functions.
+	* Added a point about API evolution.